 Above the threshold for quality Excelling The service is excelling in the learning and organisational conditions to support high quality education and care for children Embedded The service has embedded its learning and organisational conditions to support ongoing improvement to the quality of education and care for children.

-Below the threshold for quality Working towards Below the threshold for quality The service is working towards establishing the learning and organisational conditions to support improvements in the quality of education and care for children.
+Below the threshold for quality Working towards The service is working towards establishing the learning and organisational conditions to support improvements in the quality of education and care for children.
+Improvement required The service has not yet developed the learning and organisational conditions to support quality education and care for children.